The South Canol meanders 220 km (143 miles) from Johnsons Crossing (Alaska Hwy) to Ross River (Campbell Hwy). There are no services along the road.

 So we ventured north on the South Canol Road.

-Northbound from the south end of the South Canol Road at km 13
+Northbound from the south end of the South Canol Road

 The road was good gravel and varied from one to two lanes wide.
 Initially the scenery was not overly spectacular; however the fall colors added emphasis to the sights.